The Wire (magazine): Reception

-Live events

 Books

 There are multiple books based on material first published in The Wire.
 Invisible Jukebox (1998), published by Quartet Books, collected entries from the recurring feature of the same name.
 For these features, an interviewer plays several pieces of music for a musician without identifying them, usually selecting tracks that the musician would be expected to know.
 The musician is challenged to guess the artist and title, as well as to comment on the music.
 Undercurrents: The Hidden Wiring of Modern Music (2002) was published by Continuum as part of the magazine's 20th anniversary; it collected a mix of new and previously published essays about important but overlooked developments in the history of modern music.
 The Wire Primers (2009), out on Verso, collected 19 essays that give introductions to various genres and artists.
 Savage Pencil Presents Trip or Squeek's Big Amplifier (2012) collected Savage Pencil cartoons from the preceding twelve years.
 Most recently, Epiphanies: Life-changing Encounters With Music (2015) anthologized essays from a recurring guest column about musical experiences that made a profound impact on the writer.